LiamLlamazares/math_blog/assets/latex_docs/PDEs/3. Sobolev spaces/2023-07-12-PDEs-3-Sobolev_spaces.md

 H^s(U)= \left.H^s(\mathbb{R}^d)\right|\U {U}:= \left\{\left.f\right|\U {u}: f \in H^s(\mathbb{R}^d)\right\} .\end{aligned}$$
 </div>

-As we will see later (Corollary [19](#restriction)), this is a better approach.
+As we will see later (Corollary [19](#restriction)) this is a better approach.
 However, it is not optimal as it requires some conditions on $U$.
-For example, if $U$ is not smooth, we cannot assert that
+For example, if $U$ is not smooth we cannot assert that
 $\left.C^\infty(\mathbb{R}^d)\right|\U {U}= C^\infty(U)$.

 # Test functions and distributions

 ## Seminorms and their topologies

 We need a new approach.
-Motivated, as in the previous post, by [duality](https://nowheredifferentiable.com/2023-01-29-PDE-1-Fourier/#:~:text=is%20called%20the-,duality,-method%20and%20appears) we should begin by defining what is meant by a weak derivative of a function $u$ in $L^p(U)$.
+Motivated as in the previous post by [duality](https://nowheredifferentiable.com/2023-01-29-PDE-1-Fourier/#:~:text=is%20called%20the-,duality,-method%20and%20appears) we should begin by defining what is meant by a weak derivative of a function $u$ in $L^p(U)$.
 If $u,\varphi$ are smooth functions then we